Get it on Fab Store

 BlueLineCore

 Contains the UBlueLineThemeData definition and the static function library UBlueLineDebugLib.
-It serves as the single source of truth for colors used by both the Editor and the Runtime game client.
+It serves as the single source of truth for colors used by both the Editor and the Runtime game client. v0.4: Now also hosts the shared FBlueLineStyle system for unified iconography.

 BlueLineSmartTags